 Designing a cottage garden: where to start

 Cottage gardens are romantic, relaxed, free-flowering and fun.
 They can be planted with pastel tones or brighter hues that you love.
 Check out our feature on garden design to help you get started.

 More from Period Living

 Period Living magazine is the perfect source of inspiration for anyone who owns an older property, or just loves characterful style.
 Check out the latest subscription offers.

-Start small so that it doesn’t get out of control; learn how to keep the plants fed and looking abundant, then gradually increase the size.
+- Start small: you don't want your cottage garden getting out of control; learn how to keep the plants fed and looking abundant, then gradually increase the size.

-This is not, however, a low-maintenance style.
+- Maintenance: This is not a low-maintenance style.
 Keeping a cottage garden blooming takes effort.
 You will be kept very busy mulching, watering, feeding, deadheading, cutting back, dividing, planting and tweaking the design.